 Stinapa, Bonaire’s National Marine Park, is the first marine sanctuary established in the Caribbean.
 With a mission to protect and restore the ecosystems, biological and ecological diversity, it begins with education and instilling a passion for life in the blue oceans and seas.
 Comparing the health of the marine life inside and outside the sanctuary sheds light onto the importance of conservation efforts.

 PHASE 5: MADRE DE DIOS - AMAZON, PERU

 Illegal exporting of gold from Peru brings in over $1.8 billion per year, totaling more than the country’s drug trade.
 The effects are disastrous to both the environment and the health of the workers, and yet it employs ten of thousands of people.
-The pay is large compared to other options, although they risk their life everyday.
+The pay is larger compared to other options, although they risk their lives everyday.

 PHASE 6: LAKE TITICACA, PERU

 Lake Titicaca is the largest freshwater lake in South America, one of the highest in the world, and is thought to be three million years old.
 El Alto, the countries second largest city, is having devastating effects on Lake Titicaca and the communities downstream.
 The city lacks any sort of structured wastewater treatment plan.
 The absence of environmental laws and an inadequate infrastructure are causing the river, lake, and it’s inhabitants to face a major pollution problem.